2022 Commonwealth Games opening ceremony: Welcome of dignitaries

 After the video dedicated to the Queen Elizabeth II's life was shown, a trumpet fanfare was delivered by the Royal Marines.
 A convoy of 72 red, white and blue cars that had direct links to the car manufacturing heritage of Birmingham entered the stadium, forming the Union Jack – the flag of the United Kingdom.
-Prince Charles (now King Charles III) later arrived at the stadium driving his late father's Aston Martin DB6, accompanied by his wife Camilla (now Queen Camilla).
+Prince Charles (now King Charles III) later arrived at the stadium driving his Aston Martin DB6, accompanied by his wife Camilla (now Queen Camilla).

 Birmingham Conservatoire graduate and mezzo-soprano Samantha Oxborough performed the National Anthem – God Save the Queen, joined by community choirs from across the region, with music by the City of Birmingham Symphony Orchestra led by conductor Alpesh Chauhan.
 The performance of the national anthem was followed by a flypast from eight aircraft of the Red Arrows led by squadron leader Tom Bould, leaving smoke trails in the colours of the National Flag – Red, White and Blue.